yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 > - Example : https://jsfiddle.net/yschen25/289xv1ba/
 <br/>

-1.1 When Should You Use Visibility Ａnd When Should You Use Display?
+:white_check_mark: 1.1 When Should You Use Visibility And When Should You Use Display?

 > - When you want the element to hold its space even when it’s not seen. => Visibility : hidden;<br/>
-> - When you don't want the element to take space in the layout or You want to allow the other elements on your page to collapse around it. => Display : none;
+> - When you don't want the element take space or You want to allow the other elements collapse around it. => Display : none;

 > - Related Reference : [Visibility vs Display in CSS](http://vanseodesign.com/css/visibility-vs-display/)
 <br/>